Back to Blog

 10 Perfect Questions to Ask at a GUARDIAN RFID Demo

-When selecting a new inmate tracking vendor for your agency, you want to find a good match for your facility operations.
-That’s why you need to ask the RIGHT questions to make sure the vendor’s values align with your team’s mission.
-This blog lays out the must-ask questions in order to find out if GUARDIAN RFID is a good fit for your agency.
+When selecting a new inmate tracking vendor for your agency, it’s important to find a good match for your facility operations.
+Asking the RIGHT questions can help guarantee the vendor’s values align with your team’s mission.

 Paul Baze, MPA, CJM, CCT, NJLCA